Solicitor for Buying a House

 If you are buying a property with the help of a mortgage, then the lender will usually require you to have a conveyancing solicitor in place.

-The legal process for buying a property can vary slightly depending on the type of property you are buying, but generally follows this order:
+The legal process for buying a property can vary slightly depending on the type of property you are buying, but generally, a solicitor for buying a property will follow this order:

 • Carry out property searches and investigate any issues

-• Check that the seller has good title to sell to you
+• Check that the seller has a good title to sell to you

 • Raise any questions with the seller that need to be answered